Great-Sun-Group/credex-core/docs/deploy/deployers_guide.md

 2. Set up Terraform (detailed in section 6.1).
 3. Configure AWS credentials in your local environment (detailed in section 4.2.2).

-## 4. Configuration

-### 4.1 Environment Variables
+### Environment Variables

 The `NODE_ENV` variable is set during the deployment process:

-- For development deployments, it's set to 'development'
+- For development deployments, it's set to 'development' by default
 - For staging deployments, it's set to 'staging'
 - For production deployments, it's set to 'production'

-The following environment variables are required for the application to function:
+The following environment variables must be set in Github Environment and imported by the Github App for the deployment to succeed:

+- `AWS_ACCESS_KEY`
-- `NODE_ENV`
+- `AWS_SECRET_ACCESS_KEY`
 - `NEO_4J_LEDGER_SPACE_USER`
 - `NEO_4J_LEDGER_SPACE_PASS`
 - `NEO_4J_SEARCH_SPACE_USER`